openhab/openhab-addons/bundles/org.openhab.voice.rustpotterks/README.md

 After installing, you will be able to access the service options through the openHAB configuration page in UI (**Settings / Other Services - Rustpotter Keyword Spotter**) to edit them:

 * **Threshold** - Configures the detector threshold, is the min score (in range 0. to 1.) that some wake word template should obtain to trigger a detection.
 Defaults to 0.5.
 * **Averaged Threshold** - Configures the detector averaged threshold, is the min score (in range 0. to 1.) that the averaged wake word template should obtain to allow to continue with the detection.
-This way it can prevent to run the comparison of the current frame against each of the wakeword templates.
+This way it can prevent to run the comparison of the current frame against each of the wake word templates.
 If set to 0. this functionality is disabled.
-* **Eager mode** - Terminate the detection as son as one result is above the score, instead of wait to see if the next frame has a higher score.
+* **Eager mode** - Enables eager mode.
+End detection as soon as a result is over the score, instead of waiting to see if the next frame has a higher score.
 * **Noise Detection Mode** - Use build-in noise detection to reduce computation on absence of noise.
-Configures how difficult is to consider a frame as noise (the required noise level).
+Configures the difficulty to consider a frame as noise (the required noise level).
 * **Noise Detection Sensitivity** - Noise/silence ratio in the last second to consider noise is detected.
 Defaults to 0.5.
-* **VAD Mode** - Use a voice activity detector to reduce computation on absence of voice sound.
+* **VAD Mode** - Use a voice activity detector to reduce computation in the absence of vocal sound.
 * **VAD Sensitivity** - Voice/silence ratio in the last second to consider voice is detected.
 * **VAD Delay** - Seconds to disable the vad detector after voice is detected.
 Defaults to 3.
+* **Comparator Ref** - Configures the reference for the comparator used to match the samples.
+* **Comparator Band Size** - Configures the band-size for the comparator used to match the samples.

 In case you would like to setup the service via a text file, create a new file in `$OPENHAB_ROOT/conf/services` named `rustpotterks.cfg`